MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-network-content.md

 #### Your responsibilities

 It's critical that you maintain thorough documentation about the processes and policies.
-Personnel should be trained in security feature of each Azure resource and their configuration settings.
+Personnel should be trained in the security features and configuration settings of each Azure resource.
 People operating regulated environments must be educated, informed, and incentivized to support the security assurances.
-This is particularly important for people with accounts granted broad administrative privileges.
+This is particularly important for people with accounts that are granted broad administrative privileges.

 ### Requirement 2.6